ctsit/project_ownership/README.md

 ![Ownership auto assign](img/auto_assign.gif)

 ### Autocomplete from PI information
-If the purpose of the project is "Research", the ownership fields are auto completed as the PI information is filled out.
+If the purpose of the project is "Research", the ownership fields are auto-completed as the PI information is filled out.

 ![Autocomplete from PI information](img/pi_to_ownership_autofill.gif)